vega/svelte-vega/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a report to help us fix a problem with Svelte-Vega.
-title: ""
+title: ''
-labels: "bug"
+labels: 'bug'
-assignees: ""
+assignees: ''
 ---

 Please: